 - 1/2 cup mayonnaise.

 - 1/4 cup whole milk

 - 1/3 cup plus 2 tablespoons blue cheese or gorgonzola cheese crumbled, divided

 - 1 tablespoons white vinegar or apple cider vinegar

 - Salt and pepper.

-- Mix together mayonnaise, heavy cream, sour cream, worcestershire sauce, 1/3 cup blue cheese, and half vinegar, salt and pepper in blender.
+- Mix together mayonnaise, milk, sour cream, worcestershire sauce, 1/3 cup blue cheese, and half vinegar, salt and pepper in blender.